Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Proof of the main theorem

 They identify the idempotent $1_y\in {}^{v}\!
-R^\mu_{\phi,-}$ with the idempotent $1_x\in{}^w\!\bar R_{\mu,+}.$ \end{proof}
+A^\mu_{\phi,-}$ with the idempotent $1_x\in{}^w\!\bar A_{\mu,+}.$ \end{proof}

-\begin{rk} The Koszul grading on ${}^v\!R^\mu_{\phi,-}$ can also be obtained using mixed perverse sheaves on the ind-scheme $X'$ as in \cite[thm.~4.5.4]{BGS}, \cite{AK}.
-Our argument via moment graphs is elementary.
-Note that there is no analogue, in our situation, of \cite[lem.~3.9.2]{BGS}, because ${}^v\!R_{\phi,-}$ is not Koszul self-dual.
-Note also that there is no analogue of the localization functor $\Phi$ in Proposition \ref{prop:loc2} for positive levels. \end{rk}
+\begin{rk} The Koszul grading on ${}^v\!A^\mu_{\phi,-}$ can also be obtained using mixed perverse sheaves on the ind-scheme $X'$ as in \cite[thm.~4.5.4]{BGS}, \cite{AK}.
+Note that there is no analogue of \cite[lem.~3.9.2]{BGS} in our situation, because ${}^v\!R_{\phi,-}$ is not Koszul self-dual. \end{rk}